gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 If was the original idea of .NET itself when it had started.
 However, it got lost somewhere along the road.
-Now (2019) it's a pretty stagnant platform focused on micro-optimizations and breaking the compatibility, seeding the wrong seeds at people's hearts.
+Now (2019) it's a pretty bleak platform focused on micro-optimizations and breaking the compatibility, seeding the wrong seeds at people's hearts.

 Gapotchenko.FX was created to change that.